UChi-ComPy23/UChi-ComPy23.github.io/syllabus.md

 There are several things you will be evaluated on
 1. Correctness - is your answer correct?
 Does your code produce the correct output? (may use an autograder to check this)
 2. Performance/efficiency - there are often many ways to implement an algorithm.
 Some will be faster than others.
 We'll let you know if we are looking for certain optimizations.
 3. Style - your code should be reasonably easy to understand.
-This is typically achieved through the use of docstrings and comments.
+This is typically achieved through the use of docstrings, comments, and appropriately named variables.
 4. Team work - we'll ask your teammates to evaluate whether you performed a fair share of the work.

 ### Grading Policy